olavoasantos/faux-call/README.md

 - **GET => /route/:id/:attribute**: Gets a specific attribute from a row with a specific id
 - **PATCH => /route/:id/:attribute**: Updates a specific attribute from a row with a specific id

-If you wish to ignore certain attributes (such as passwords), you can declare an `ignoreAttributes` array containing the column names.
+If you wish to ignore certain attributes (such as passwords), you can declare a `protected` array containing the ignored column names.

 ## Mocking the not so happy path